-On a Wednesday evening to support each other’s meditation practice is how we started.
-With an understanding that secular Buddhist practice is more than simply meditation, we now also focus on developing our understanding of a secular dharma practice around the four tasks the Buddha taught his followers.
+With an understanding that a secular Buddhist approach is more than simply meditation, we are developing our practice around the four tasks the Buddha taught his followers which are to:

-Our guiding principles are community, care, creativity and compassion, and we think of ourselves as a community of practitioners who are dedicated to the development of the relationship between a secular Buddhism and an ethical, compassionate engagement with all the beings on our planet.
-We do this in practice with:
+We value community, care, creativity and compassion, and we think of ourselves as a community of practitioners who are dedicated to developing the relationship between a secular Buddhism and an ethical, compassionate engagement with all beings on the planet.
+In practice, we do this with:

 - Gaining insight through focused self-observation, and